CoLRev-Environment/colrev/docs/source/user_resources/2_6_data.rst

     To select the data format, please consult the best practices for different `types of reviews <./best_practices.html#types-of-literature-reviews>`_.

-The data extractoin and synthesis step corresponds to a single operation:
+The data extraction and synthesis step corresponds to a single operation:

 .. toctree::
    :maxdepth: 3